ACTCollaboration/bplike/README.md

 ```
 $ cobaya-run bplike/run_scripts/act_extended_act_only_bp.evaluate_bestfit.120621.yaml -f
 ```
-You can then adapt this yml file acccording to what you would like to do.
+You can then adapt this yaml file acccording to what you would like to do.

 If set up properly, this should return the following: